vyos/vyos-documentation/docs/configuration-overview.rst

 VyOS makes use of a unified configuration file for the entire systems
 configuration: ``/config/config.boot``.
 This allows easy template creation, backup, and replication of system configuration.
-A sytem can thus also be easily cloned by simply copying the required configuration files.
+A system can thus also be easily cloned by simply copying the required configuration files.

 Terminology